 If your employer keeps telling you that benefits are coming, but you have not seen any progress on your claim, then you need to talk to an attorney to get things moving.
 Your workers’ compensation lawyer will be able to push things along on your behalf.
-You can only survive so long being unable to work without your benefits, and you should not have to wait.
+You can only survive so long being unable to work without your benefits, and you should not have to wait longer than necessary.

 Thankfully, California workers’ compensation law has a mechanism to penalize employers and insurance companies who do not take quick action to get you the benefits you need.
 You can get penalties if your employer refuses to pay your benefits promptly.
 This benefit amount can be up to 25% of the total amount of benefits that are due to you that you have not received.

-In some situations, an employer or its insurance company will provide you with medical care as required but refuses to pay you disability benefits to cover your lost wages.
-You are entitled to a portion of your wages if you are unable to work as a result of the injury.
+In some situations, an employer or its insurance company will provide you with medical care as required but refuse to pay you disability benefits to cover your lost wages.
+You are entitled to a portion of your wages if you cannot work due to the injury.
 If your injury makes you unable to work as many hours as you previously worked while you recover (sometimes referred to as limited or light duty work), you should also get benefits for those lost wages as well.

 You are entitled to both of these types of disability benefits if you cannot work after a work injury or illness—it is not one or the other.
-If your employer or their insurance company tells you that you are not entitled to these benefits, then you have a problem.
-Contact a California workers’ compensation attorney as soon as you can or connect with us right now to discuss at 559-214-8888.
+If your employer or insurance company tells you that you are not entitled to these benefits, you have a problem.
+Connect with us right now to discuss at (559) 365-7427.

 If you have permanent disability because of your work injury, your employer or their insurance company may offer to settle your claim.
-There is a good chance that if you are being offered a workers’ compensation settlement, it is not for the full value of your disability.
-You need to have the settlement offer reviewed by an experienced workers’ compensation lawyer who knows what you are entitled to receive based on California law.
-He or she will be able to tell you about what the average workers’ compensation settlement might be for a case like yours.
+There is a good chance that if you are being offered a workers’ compensation settlement, it is not for the total value of your disability.
+You need to review the settlement offer with an experienced workers’ compensation lawyer who knows what you are entitled to receive based on California law.
+They will be able to tell you about what the appropriate workers’ compensation settlement might be for a case like yours.

-If you want to make a change in your medical care, a Fresno workers’ compensation lawyer could be of assistance.
+If you want to change your medical care, a Fresno workers’ compensation lawyer could assist you.
 A workers’ comp law firm can provide helpful information about which physicians to see for your type of work-related injury.

 Fresno workers’ compensation lawyers often prevent unethical doctors and insurance claim adjusters from taking advantage of their clients.
 These unhealthy relationships could lead to doctors forcing patients back into work more quickly to help insurance companies reduce what they payout.

-Typically, if your treating doctor says that you are capable of returning to work, then you may be obliged to do so.
+Typically, if your treating doctor says that you can return to work, you may be obliged to do so.
 However, if you feel that you are not ready to go back because of the trauma of your work-related injuries, you could get a second opinion from another doctor.

-If you aggravate your injuries, you’ll be out of work much longer and it may exacerbate your problems.
+If you aggravate your injuries, you’ll be out of work much longer, and it may exacerbate your problems.
 Have a free consultation with experienced Fresno workers’ compensation attorneys in California before returning to work prematurely.
-The process for getting a second opinion may seem tedious so let an adept Fresno workers’ compensation attorney offer assistance.
+Getting a second opinion may seem tedious, so let an adept Fresno workers’ compensation attorney offer assistance.